imhicihu/Digitalizacion-workflow/Best_practices.md

 * Avoid reflection (between the covering glass and the camera).
 * Preferred device: Reflex camera with a worthy lens and UV filter _add-on_.
 * Preferred measure: 5472 x 3648 px
+* Only RAW file format allowed.
+The more data, the better.
 * Create a `master` folder in your computer
 * Create 2 folders: `pair` & `even`
   - ![pares_impares.jpeg](https://bitbucket.org/repo/5qA7gpA/images/475937124-pares_impares.jpeg)